 - Because counselors may not be available when the patient needs them most.
 This is typically outside the treatment structure.
 But telemedicine increases the counselor’s availability and provides timely support.

 Advantages and Disadvantages of Online Substance Abuse Treatment

 - Maintaining relationships–After a face-to-face relationship is established between patient and health care provider, telehealth can assist in maintaining the relationship.

-- Easy access–Telehealth provides easy access to healthcare providers for people who live in distant or remote areas.
+- Easy access– Online substance abuse treatment provides easy access to healthcare providers for people who live in distant or remote areas.
 It also provides a way of communication and motivation.

 - Continuous support–Telemedicine allows patients to stay on track and be reminded of their progress.
 Two of the main reasons for relapse are lack of support and being released from rehab too soon.
 Telehealth technology tackles both issues by offering continuous support through motivational chats and text messages.
 This improves program success rates and reduces the number of people affected by substance abuse overall.

 - Quick communication–Telehealth allows patients to inform their providers about their condition quickly and easily.
 It’s easier to get a feel for the patient’s daily life and to act to take care of problems before they start.